23 Jul How managers can help employees avoid burnout

 We can do more to prevent employee burnout

 Work isn’t the only source of stress in our lives.
-In fact, work can be a source of fulfilment and pride.
+In fact, work can be a source of fulfillment and pride.
 But overwork can leave us feeling drained, unhappy and unmotivated.
-Managers have a duty of care for employees and it’s more important than ever for managers to be able to spot the signs of burnout and have a plan for how to deal with it.
+Managers have a duty of care for employees and it’s more important than ever for managers to be able to spot the signs of employee burnout and have a plan for how to deal with it.

 By listening to employees , empowering them and introducing clear policies that help them focus on tasks that they enjoy, managers can get the best out of their employees without risking their health and wellbeing.
 Click here to find more advice on Empowering your People.